Scrubditch Care Farm provides therapeutic farm based activities for vulnerable people.

 We rely on the generous donations we receive to help us provide the great experience our students deserve and we're always very grateful for all that is donated.

-If you'd like to support Scrubditch Care Farm then you can now donate online here - just click on the button below!
+If you'd like to support Scrubditch Care Farm then you can now donate securely online here - just click on the piggy bank or scan the QR Code below.

 Registered Charity Number 1153460